First Up, What is Cashmere?

 - Never use a hot iron on cashmere as you can scorch the cashmere and damage the fibers

-- Never use a razor or scissors to remove pills as it can damage the cashmere fibers and cause bald spots or holes
+- Never use a razor or scissors to remove pills as they can damage the cashmere fibers and cause bald spots or holes

 - Never store in plastic as condensation can build-up